jitsi/handbook/docs/devops-guide/reservation.md

 }
 ```

-Prosody will use `HTTP GET` to fetch info about conflicting conference for
+Prosody will use `HTTP GET` to fetch information about the conflicting conference for the
 given `conflict_id`.
-More info about this request in "Reading conference info"
+More info about this request can be found in the "Reading conference info"
 section.

 ###### HTTP 4xx

 Other response codes will cause conference creation failure.
-JSON response
+The JSON response
-can contain `message` object which will be sent back to the client.
+can contain a `message` object which will be sent back to the client.

-For example `user1` tries to start new conference by sending
+For example `user1` tries to start a new conference by sending
 `conference` IQ to Jicofo.
-System will reject the request.
+The system will reject the request.

 Client -> Jicofo: